OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

-The Chaco Z/Cloud provided excellent arch support and cushioning, allowing me to hike long distances without discomfort as I tested them on the rocky paths of the Black Canyon Of The Gunnison for several weeks.
+The Chaco Z/Cloud offers decent arch support and plush cushioning.
+I spent weeks trekking on the rocky paths of the Black Canyon Of The Gunnison without feeling any discomfort.

 Equipped with a reliable ChacoGrip outsole that is suitable both for light hiking and medium-intensity backpacking, this comfortable sandal was also lightweight and supportive for my plantar fasciitis.